bcannariato/Centare---Candidate-Codex/README.md

 ---
 ###Question 3

 What does the following C# code output?
+What is special about the `Foo()` method and what are the consequences of that?

 ```csharp
 int Foo(int input)